 Discussion with staff confirmed that residents' spiritual and cultural needs, including preferences for end of life care, were met within the home.
-One resident was being care for as such.
-Discussions with the deputy manager and staff confirmed that appropriate safe, compassionate care was in place in consultation with the visiting healthcare professional(s).

 Discussion with residents and staff confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.
 This was further evidenced in the inspection of care records.
-Issues such as pain or discomfort had a recorded statement of care / treatment given with effect of same.
+Issues such as pain or discomfort had a recorded statement of care/treatment given with effect of same.